lumina-ai-inc/chunkr/hiring/internship/techincal_exercise.md

 - **Multi-file** ingestion & chat support.
 - **CI/CD**: GitHub Actions workflows, linting, formatting, tests.
 - **GitHub Releases** or version tagging.
-- **Cookbook, blogs** or other forms of writing to express your code.
+- **Cookbook, blogs**, or other forms of writing to express your code.
 - **Docker Compose** for local deployment.
 - **Search Layer** integrating Pinecone or other vector DBs.
 > Any other creative feature or technology, just cook basically.